fylgja/site/src/getting-started/index.md

 You can use each CSS file via Webpack or Rollup directly in your JS framework or bundle the CSS files via PostCSS.
-You can use {% extLink "PostCSS import", "https://github.com/postcss/postcss-import" %} for this.
+You can use [PostCSS import](https://github.com/postcss/postcss-import) for this.
 See the PostCSS import docs on how to do this.

 For more in dept guides. [see the guides page](/guides/).